Cleary Gecko 12″

-The last major difference is the the size of the chainring and the crank arm.
+The last major difference is the size of the chainring and the crank arm.
 Being shorter and smaller, the Gecko is required to have a shorter crank arm (to keep the pedals from hitting the ground when turning), but also has a smaller chainring.
-Compared the the WOOM2, the Gecko’s is significantly smaller, while it is only slightly smaller than the ByK’s.
+Compared to the WOOM2, the Gecko’s is significantly smaller, while it is only slightly smaller than the ByK’s.
 The smaller chainring of the Gecko makes it easier to start to pedal, but in turn, does not allow the child to pedal as fast.

 The smallest and the greatest 12″ bike on the market.
 Too small for most preschoolers in size 5 clothes and up, the Gecko is best suited for young balance bike graduates who are ready to ride!